taehoko/pintube/README.md

 =======
 ![alt tag](https://raw.githubusercontent.com/taehoko/pintube/master/bitmap/pintube_demo.gif)

-Q. How many hours did it take to complete?< br />
+Q. How many hours did it take to complete?

 A. 6~7 hours

-Q. Which required stories have you completed?< br />
+Q. Which required stories have you completed?

-A. I used my own images to create a fake app "PinTube" (Pinterest + YouTube)< br />
+A. I used my own images to create a fake app "PinTube" (Pinterest + YouTube)

 A. This app includes all features from the Facebook example (post view, tab bar, navigation bars, etc)